Ollie-HB/Ollie-HB/README.md

 Communication skills

-In previous roles, I have applied my communication skills in a number of different ways, leading meetings with high-net worth individuals and CEO's, as well as navigating more complex, sensitive discussions with parents of children with Special Educational Needs.
-At Ambitious about Autism, I led numerous meetings with influential donors and their representatives, presenting the work of the charity and demonstrating the differenc ethier contribution could make, often resulting in five-figure donations for the charity.
-In my role working directly with autistic children, I had to be incredibly clear in my comunication,a dn also navigate often difficult discussions with parents, which strengthened my empathetic communicaion skills etc.
+In previous roles, I have utilised my communication skills across a range of different audiences.
+At Ambitious about Autism, I led meetings and delivered presentations to influential donors, with a view to securing a donation.
+These conversations required confidence, tact, and most importantly, listening skills, to understand what the donor wants and expects from a charity partenrship.
+These meetings resulted in a number of five-figure donations, as well as the renewal of a parternship worth £20,000 per year.
+Equally, when working in graduate recruitment, I delivered slideshow presentations to audiences, 'selling' our internship programme to CEO's of small-to-medium sized businesses, which created dozens of new opportunities for our candidates.
+When working at schools with autistic children, I had to be incredibly clear and considered in my communication, not only with the children, but also when navigating difficult discussions with parents, which further enhanced my ability to listen and communicate empathetically.

+As a developer, I drew upon my empathetic communication skills when pairing and working on team projects.
+When taking on a leadership role

-As a developer, during my time at Makers - maiing sur eevry voice is head when I;m a leader, and being able to speak up if I had an idea..
+maiing sur eevry voice is head when I;m a leader, and being able to speak up if I had an idea..
 The whole cding experienc ewas enhance d by communciating effectively with peers and creating an environment of openness and tolerance, particuallry in a filed wherw we are all a bit unsure ..

 Client and Relationship Management

 Discenr and unpick their needs, all bult on steady communication and making myself invaluable to their experience with the compnay.
 Foestring relationhsips, ad hoc communication - being able to listen?

+Tech tests / reviews

 Time management and working to deadlines